 He also drafted, filed, and argued against the practice of paid news during the election period.
 The Hon’ble High Court of Delhi directed the Ministry of Law and Justice to submit the task force’s report within a specific period.

-Mr. Abhinav the counsel representing petitioners in a plea challenging the constitutional validity of Section 14(1) of the Delhi Rent Control Act, 1958.
+Mr. Abhinav is the counsel representing petitioners in a plea challenging the constitutional validity of Section 14(1) of the Delhi Rent Control Act, 1958.
 He argued that the provision that deals with tenants’ eviction were “discriminatory towards the landlords.”

 Within just a few years of becoming an advocate, he has established himself as an expert in many matters requiring a fine legal eye.